harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 10. Do you get the right answer back?
 Great, lets see your feed at Adafrui.io and check if the "1" value has arrived.

-11. Make in ardruino a new project with a "config.h" file
+11. Make in ardruino a new project with a "config.h" file, copy the code below and change the ***...*** to your details.
 ![Image that shows IFTTT example](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual2/Mapstructure.png)
 ```bash
 /************************ Adafruit IO Config *******************************/